janetlaiw/janetlaiw/README.md

 ## 🪴 About Me

 I’m currently a **Staff Product Designer at LinkedIn**, focused on building frameworks that guide safer, more transparent member experiences.
-Beyond my core role, I’m passionate about designing for **human trust in emerging AI systems** and exploring how data tools shape understanding at scale.
+Beyond my core role, I’m passionate about designing for **emerging AI systems** and exploring how data tools shape understanding at scale. \
 When I’m not designing, I’m usually prototyping side projects — like a **React dashboard that visualizes Oura data + moon phases**, or shaping clay in a ceramics studio in Los Angeles.

 ---